 I am building the following baseball sets with varying degrees of optimism for ever finishing:

-In addition to the above, I have completed a few smaller insert sets (1994 Leaf Gold Stars and 2001 Topps Finest Origins Refractors).
-From time to time I also work on expanding player collections of Jose Canseco and former A’s pitcher Charlie Bishop.
+In addition to the above, I have completed a several other sets, most notably the 1993 Finest Refractors.
+From time to time I also work on player collections of Jose Canseco and former A’s pitcher Charlie Bishop.

 Do you trade cards?

 Not really.
-I might do so in person, but the focused nature of my collection and a general lack of duplicates and differing condition preferences make finding a mutually agreeable trade a bit difficult.
-Instead, I tend to just give away duplicates if I am fortunate enough to land an upgrade.
-I’m not a big fan of giving too many people my address so I prefer to keep this a one-way flow of cards.
+I might do so in person at a show, but the focused nature of my collection, a general lack of duplicates, and differing condition preferences make finding a mutually agreeable trade a bit difficult.
+Instead, I tend to sell or give away duplicates if I am fortunate enough to land an upgrade.
+I’m not a big fan of giving too many people my address so I prefer keeping this a one-way (outbound) flow of cards.

 Why do you use wOBA in your rankings of players rather than an adjusted metric like WRc+?

-If I wanted to get truly to the bottom of who a better batter is, I would probably replace wOBA with WRc+.
+If I wanted to get truly to the bottom of who a better batter is, I would probably replace wOBA with WRc+ or a similar metric.
 However, I use a more personalized ranking system and the fact is that I enjoy periods of greater offense.
-A guy who hit 35 home runs in the middle of the 1960s is less exciting to me than a guy who hit 40 in the decades before and after the decade of the pitcher, even though the former might be a tiny bit more impressive.
+A guy who hit 35 home runs in the middle of the 1960s is less exciting to me than a guy who hit 40 in more favorable environments.